 Employer: Cardiff Metropolitan University

-Please give us the name, address and status of two referees who are willing and able to provide a reference for you.
-One of whom should be your present or most recent employer (unless you have not worked before) and one other who is able to describe your suitability for this post.
+Please provide the name, address and status of two referees who are willing to provide a reference for you.
+One should be your present or most recent employer (unless you have not worked before) and one other who is able to describe your suitability for this studentship post.
 References are normally taken up when the candidate is invited for interview.

-Informal enquiries should be directed to: Dr Isabel Moore (email@example.com).
+Informal enquiries should be directed to Prof Diane Crone: email@example.com

-Three year bursary (stipend) plus tuition fees (at EU/UK rate).
-Stipend amounts are in line with UKRI rates.
-For 2018/19 this is set at £14,777.
-For subsequent years, the doctoral stipend will match those outlined annually by the UKRI.
+Three-year bursary plus tuition fees (at EU/UK rate).
+Stipend amounts are in line with RCUK rates.
+For 2019/20 this is set at £15,009.
+For subsequent years, the doctoral stipend will match those outlined annually by the RCUK.

 Vacancy email address: Rllusted@Cardiffmet.ac.uk